The Lost Computer Art of South America

 Back to topThe Lost Computer Art of South America

 Over the past year I've spent quite a bit of time digging into early South American computer art.
-Along with the pioneers many know like Knowlton, Molnar, and Nake, artists from Argentina and Brazil were also creating works with mainframes in the late 60s.
-These works were often more political than their US/Europe counterparts.
-And they are in many ways rarer and more precious.
+Alongside well-known pioneers like Knowlton, Molnar, and Nake, artists from Argentina and Brazil were also creating works with mainframes in the late 1960s.
+These works are in many ways rarer and more precious.
+In contrast to the more scientific explorations of their US/European counterparts, these works were often more political—an impressive feat given the constraints of a plotter.

 While names such as Berni, Vidal, and Benedit are not yet widely known in the computer art world, we hope to change that.